-Compared to wind and wave forcing, the most circular EOFs from both ADCP and drifter data were observed under tidal forcing, indicating flow directions were most variable under light, variable winds and low waves.
-EOFs from drifters were more ellipsoid and mean velocities were higher near the reef crest and on the southern reef, compared to the northern reef and southern backreef pools.
+Compared to wind and wave forcing, the most circular variance ellipses from both ADCP and drifter data were observed under tidal forcing, indicating flow directions were most variable under light, variable winds and low waves.
+The drifters’ variance ellipses were more ellipsoid and mean velocities were higher near the reef crest and on the southern reef, compared to the northern reef and southern back-reef pools.
 Though flow directions were more variable, mean velocities indicated flow speeds were higher under tidal forcing than wind forcing, but still lower than wave forcing.
-While EOFs and mean velocities from ADCPs showed exclusively shoreward flow, EOFs and mean velocities from drifters showed clockwise flow across the southern reef and seaward out the ava channel.
+While the variance ellipses and mean velocities from ADCPs showed exclusively shoreward flow, the variance ellipses and mean velocities from drifters showed clockwise flow across the southern reef and seaward out the ava channel.

-The lowest mean flow velocities from both ADCPs and drifters were observed under wind forcing, but the EOFs were more ellipsoid than under tide forcing, indicating flow directions were more consistent during strong onshore winds.
-While EOFs and mean velocities from ADCPs showed exclusively onshore flow under all forcing conditions, the higher resolution drifter data also showed the same pattern under wind forcing, with a notable lack of seaward flow out of the ava channel.
+The lowest mean flow velocities from both ADCPs and drifters were observed under wind forcing, but the variance ellipses were more ellipsoid than under tide forcing, indicating flow directions were more consistent during strong onshore winds.
+Whereas the variance ellipses and mean velocities from ADCPs showed exclusively onshore flow under all forcing conditions, the higher resolution drifter data also showed the same pattern under wind forcing, with a notable lack of seaward flow out of the ava channel.
 This suggests that strong onshore winds, in the absence of high waves, drives all surface flows into the northwest corner of the bay.
 However, data density was lowest during wind forcing and perhaps drifter deployments longer than 1 h would have observed seaward flow.
-Similar to tide and wave forcing, the overall flow pattern from the drifters was more ellipsoid EOFs and higher velocities over the southern reef, and more circular EOFs and slower velocities in the backreef pools, ava channel, and northern reef.
+Similar to tide and wave forcing, the overall flow pattern from the drifters was more variable ellipses and higher velocities over the southern reef, and more circular EOFs and slower velocities in the back-reef pools, ava channel, and northern reef.

-The highest mean flow speeds and most ellipsoid EOFs were observed under wave forcing, indicating high waves are a strong control on flow velocities in the bay.
+The highest mean flow speeds and most ellipsoid variances were observed under wave forcing, indicating high waves are a strong control on flow velocities in the bay.
 While flow speeds at AS1 were consistently influenced by even small breaking waves, as wave height increased, breaking waves were observed further north along the reef crest, particularly near the ava channel, increasing flow speeds over the reef flat near AS2.
-The increased flow near AS2 increased flow speeds near the ava channel and the southern backreef pools.
-While the EOF at AS3 was still circular, indicating variable flow directions, the magnitude of the major and minor flow axes were larger than tide and wind forcings, indicating flow speeds were higher during wave forcing.
-The drifters showed a clear pattern of faster, more unidirectional flows near the reef crest on the southern reef, transitioning to slower, more variable flow over the backreef pools, and finally turning eastward over the northern reef and seaward out of the ava channel.
+The increased flow near AS2 increased flow speeds near the ava channel and the southern back-reef pools.
+While the variance ellipses at AS3 was still circular, indicating variable flow directions, the magnitude of the major and minor flow axes were larger than tide and wind forcings, indicating flow speeds were higher during wave forcing.
+The drifters showed a clear pattern of faster, more unidirectional flows near the reef crest on the southern reef, transitioning to slower, more variable flow over the back-reef pools, and finally turning eastward over the northern reef and seaward out of the ava channel.
 Mean velocities increased moving seaward through the ava channel, similar to the results under tidal forcing, but due to the low data density outside the reef crest it is unclear whether the flow continues eastward to Pago Pago Harbor or swirls around and is re-entrained in the surf zone on the southern reef.

 Residence Time